Letter from the President

 Xi Chapter History

-The Purpose of Kappa Delta Chi is to promote the values of Unity, Honesty, Integrity and Leadership among women at colleges and universities.
-Through numerous service events, sisterhood retreats, academic and cultural workshops, Kappa Delta Chi learned more about themselves, each other and their surrounding Universities and communities.
+The Purpose of Kappa Delta Chi shall be to promote the traditional values of Unity, Honesty, Integrity and Leadership among women at colleges and universities.
+Through numerous service events, sisterhood retreats, academic and cultural workshops, Kappa Delta Chi Sisters learn more about themselves, each other, and their surrounding Universities and communities.
 They blossom into committed leaders, are able to network with our remarkable alumnae, and continue to serve as civic leaders well past their graduation.
 Kappa Delta Chi is a non-traditional sorority full of diverse members and eager women ready to make a difference in our communities.
 With sisters, anything is possible.

 Was this information helpful?
 Provide Feedback or report broken links.